Edinboro University Honors College

 Honors students in good standing are given preferential scheduling.
 This virtually assures the student the first choice of courses in the University schedule of classes.

 Honors College students may elect to live in this on-campus residence environment, featuring programs tailored to their interests.
 The floor is located Highlands 1.
 Learn more about the Honors Living Learning floor.

 Honors students may check out materials for up to eight weeks, with the opportunity to renew materials if needed.

 Honors students are encouraged to study abroad, and are given travel-study opportunities that are not available to other University students.
-Each year, two full Pennsylvania State System of Higher Education Summer Honors Program scholarships are available for summer study abroad.
+Each year, two full Pennsylvania State System of Higher Education Summer Honors College scholarships are available for summer study abroad.
 This opportunity also includes a scholarship for six academic honors course credits related to the study abroad experience, taught by distinguished PASSHE faculty members.

-The EU Honors Program is a member of the National Collegiate Honors Council (NCHC).
+The EU Honors College is a member of the National Collegiate Honors Council (NCHC).
 As a member institution, our students are eligible to apply for programs and scholarships sponsored by the NCHC.
 Visit the NCHC website to explore other opportunities available to our EU Honors students.